Bone marrow transplant patient care

 You will be cared for by a team of experts in bone marrow transplant.

 Mayo Clinic's bone marrow (stem cell) transplant team is recognized internationally for its expertise in comprehensive specialty treatment for people with blood and bone marrow diseases.
 Mayo Clinic is one of the largest providers of bone marrow transplants in the United States.
-It has performed nearly 10,000 stem cell transplants at its campuses in Arizona, Florida and Minnesota.
+It has performed more than 10,000 stem cell transplants at its campuses in Arizona, Florida and Minnesota.

 At Mayo Clinic, bone marrow transplant experts help adults and children with leukemia and other blood, plasma and bone marrow diseases.
 Your doctors will talk with you about all treatment options appropriate for you, including experimental treatments, and deliver care tailored to your needs.

-Mayo Clinic bone marrow transplant experts are involved in patient care and research in the Mayo Clinic Cancer Center, designated by the National Cancer Institute as a comprehensive cancer center.
-The Mayo Clinic Cancer Center ranks in the top tier of cancer centers in the United States for Cancer research, treatment and education.
-Mayo Clinic Cancer Center is also a member of the National Comprehensive Cancer Network.
+Mayo Clinic bone marrow transplant experts are involved in patient care and research in the Mayo Clinic Comprehensive Cancer Center, designated by the National Cancer Institute as a comprehensive cancer center.
+The Mayo Clinic Comprehensive Cancer Center ranks in the top tier of cancer centers in the United States for Cancer research, treatment and education.
+Mayo Clinic Comprehensive Cancer Center is also a member of the National Comprehensive Cancer Network.

 Bone marrow transplant physicians collaborate